pengzhanbo/vuepress-theme-plume/readme.en-US.md

 <a href="/readme.md">中文</a> | English
 </p>

-A simple, clean, and easy-to-use VuePress theme for blogs and documentation.
+A simple, clean, and easy-to-use VuePress theme for blogs、columns and documentation.

 Ready to use out-of-the-box with minimal configuration, allowing you to focus more on content creation and better express your ideas to form your knowledge notes.